umeshahuawei/website/content/en/blog/kubecon-shanghai-lucky-draw-event/index.md

 ## **Tickets will be distributed in the following manner:**

 {{% alert note %}}
-1 Winner from category 1,2,3.
+1 Winner from category 1,2 and 3.
 {{% /alert %}}
 {{% alert note %}}
-1 Winner in category 4 (blogging category).
+1 Winner from category 4 (blogging category).
 {{% /alert %}}
 {{% alert note %}}
-1 Winner in category 5 (examples category).
+1 Winner from category 5 (examples category).
 {{% /alert %}}

 >#### Terms and conditions